chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 ---

 ## About Distroless Images
-[Distroless](https://blog.chainguard.dev/minimal-container-images-towards-a-more-secure-future/) container images are a type of container image designed to be minimal.
-Unlike traditional images based on Debian or Ubuntu, which include package managers, utilities, and shells, distroless images typically contain only essential software required to run an application or service.
+[Distroless](https://blog.chainguard.dev/minimal-container-images-towards-a-more-secure-future/) container images are a type of container image  that is designed to be minimal.
+Unlike traditional images based on Debian or Ubuntu — which include package managers, utilities, and shells — distroless images typically contain only essential software required to run an application or service.

 This minimal approach offers several benefits, including: